robmasocco/AOS-TAG/ideas.md

 ## *int tag_receive(int tag, int level, char\* buffer, size_t size)*

-This is a *reader* thread.

-TODO return what?

-- TODO Instance access operations.
-ATOMIC FLAGS SET IN INTERRUPT-SAFE PLACES
+This configures the running thread as a *reader thread*.

+Returns 0 if the message was read, or -1 and *errno* is set to indicate the cause of the error.

+- *try_module_get*
+- Trylock receivers's rw_sem as reader.
+- Check instance pointer, eventually exit.
+- Check permissions, eventually exit.
 - Atomically read current condition value.
 - Wait on the queue (with *wait_event_interruptible(...)*) with condition according to current condition value (*if 0 wait on 1 else wait on 0*, an *if-else* should suffice).
-- Acquire level rwlock as reader (saving IRQ state).
+- Acquire level rwlock as reader.
 - *Memcpy* the new message from the level buffer into an on-the-go-set array in the stack.
-- Release level rwlock as reader (restoring IRQ state).
+- Release level rwlock as reader.
 - *Copy_to_user* the new message.
+- Release receivers's rw_sem as a reader.
+- *module_put*

 TSO bypasses are avoided by executing memory barriers embedded in spinlocks and wait queue APIs.

 Even if new readers register themselves on the queue, those just awoken should prevent writers from running until they get the newest message.

-Ensure proper locks are released in each *if-else* to avoid deadlocks.
+Ensure proper locks are released in each *if-else* to avoid deadlocks, and that the module is always released.

 ## *int tag_send(int tag, int level, char\* buffer, size_t size)*

-This is a *writer* thread.

-TODO return what?

-- TODO Instance access operations.
+This configures the running thread as a *writer thread*.

+Returns 0 if the message was correctly sent, or -1 and *errno* is set to indicate the cause of the error.

+- *try_module_get*
+- Trylock senders's rw_sem as reader.
+- Check instance pointer, eventually exit.
+- Check permissions, eventually exit.
 - *Copy_from_user* into an on-the-go-set array in the stack.
-- Acquire level rwlock as writer (saving IRQ state).
+- Acquire level rwlock as writer.
-- Acquire wait queue spinlock (without touching IRQ state).
+- Acquire wait queue spinlock.
 - Check for active readers (use *waitqueue_active(...)*), exit if there's none.
-- Release wait queue spinlock (as above).
+- Release wait queue spinlock.
 - *Memcpy* the message in the level buffer.
 - Set message size.
-- **STORE MEMORY BARRIER**
+- **STORE FENCE**
 - Atomically flip level condition value.
-- Release level rwlock as writer (restoring IRQ state).
+- Release level rwlock as writer.
 - Wake up the entire wait queue (use *wake_up(...)* on the level wait queue).
+- Release senders's rw_sem as a reader.
+- *module_put*

 TSO bypasses are avoided by executing memory barriers and those embedded in spinlocks and wait queue APIs.

 Only one writer should be active at any given time.

-Ensure proper locks are released in each *if-else* to avoid deadlocks.
+Ensure proper locks are released in each *if-else* to avoid deadlocks, and that the module is always released.

 ## *int tag_ctl(int tag, int command)*